-Give individual feedback and coaching Decoding Millennials Motivator #1: Opportunities for Personal Growth 1.
-Develop an Awareness of Career Advancement Options Contact center agents may not be aware of the variety of positions available, or their ability to obtain the skills needed for advancement.
+Give individual feedback and coaching

+1. Develop an Awareness of Career Advancement Options

+Contact center agents may not be aware of the variety of positions available, or their ability to obtain the skills needed for advancement.
 We all know that the contact center industry is a land of opportunity-so be sure to clue them in!

-CASE STUDY How Contact Centers Can Provide Growth While Meeting Organizational Goals An insurance claims contact center in the Midwest took a novel approach to hiring.
+How Contact Centers Can Provide Growth While Meeting Organizational Goals

+An insurance claims contact center in the Midwest took a novel approach to hiring.
 Agents were told that they would spend two to three years on the production floor, and in addition to handling phone support, would also be learning about the company and the insurance industry in general.
 After the two-to-three-year time frame, the agents would be encouraged to apply for higher-level positions.

 Additionally, the contact center required agents to obtain an Associate in General Insurance (AINS) and an Associate in Claims (AIC) within the first two years.
 In doing so, the contact center provided the opportunity for agents to work simple claims to completion.
-This allowed agents to gain solid experience as claims adjusters, while also improving the customer service experience.^{ix} Decoding Millennials Motivator #1: Opportunities for Personal Growth 1.
-Develop an Awareness of Career Advancement Options Even if they're not currently ready to take on a new role, having access to information about the educational background and skill sets needed for a specific position lets Millennials know what their next steps will be.
-And-most importantly-it gives them something to strive for.
+This allowed agents to gain solid experience as claims adjusters, while also improving the customer service experience.^{ix}

+1. Develop an Awareness of Career Advancement Options

+Even if they're not currently ready to take on a new role, having access to information about the educational background and skill sets needed for a specific position lets Millennials know what their next steps will be.
+And most importantly-it gives them something to strive for.
 Make sure you have clearly defined career paths, and that your agents are aware of how their career may evolve over time.
 Encourage their development by providing the opportunity to do work that will lead to professional growth, and publicly celebrate their advancements within your organization.

-2. Provide Educational Opportunities Leading contact centers are ripe with development opportunities.
+2. Provide Educational Opportunities

+Leading contact centers are ripe with development opportunities.
 Whether it's industry training and certifications, offering reimbursement for continuing education or allowing employees to gain university credits for internal programs, these types of perks are of high value to Millennials for personal and professional growth.

-2. Provide Educational Opportunities A great way to get educational initiatives off the ground is to develop partnerships with local community colleges and universities.
+2. Provide Educational Opportunities

+A great way to get educational initiatives off the ground is to develop partnerships with local community colleges and universities.
 These relationships can yield outstanding instructional opportunities for your agents, along with career counseling and human capital assessments-all of which can help Millennials identify the resources that align with their individual motivations, strengths and professional goals.

-58% of Millennials say they expect employers to provide them with learning opportunities related to their positions.[×]
+50% of Millennials say they expect employers to provide them with learning opportunities related to their positions.

-50% of Millennials expect company financial support in paying for further education.^x 3.
-Give Individual Feedback and Coaching In a traditional contact center environment, feedback usually focuses on meeting specific KPIs or improving recent interactions with customers.
+3. Give Individual Feedback and Coaching

+In a traditional contact center environment, feedback usually focuses on meeting specific KPIs or improving recent interactions with customers.
 While this type of feedback is relevant to improving organizational goals, it doesn't necessarily correlate to an employee's own professional goals.
 Instead, coaching should focus on that person's individual strengths and motivations.
 For example, coaching can help employees enhance their public speaking skills, or help an agent make and reach a particular goal, or advise them on making better choices regarding interactions with coworkers and customers.
 These types of individualized coaching opportunities aren't hard to provide, and will go a long way towards making Millennials feel more understood and valued.

 That is how loyalty to your company is achieved.